10 Tips For Using Checkboxes In Excel For Mac

 - Click OK.

-Now, when the checkbox is checked, the linked cell will display TRUE
+Now, when the checkbox is checked, the linked cell will display TRUE, and when unchecked, it will show FALSE.

 4. Using Checkboxes for Data Validation